electroank/audio_stream/readme.md

+## Overview

+A lightweight Python application that streams audio from your system's default audio device to connected clients over WebSocket.
+Supports real-time audio transmission across devices on the same local network with minimal latency.

 ## Requirements

-Python 3.12 or higher
+- Python 3.12 or higher

-**Note:** As of December 2025, only Python up to 3.12 works for the `pyaudiowpatch` library, so use 3.12 if possible.
+**Note:** The `pyaudiowpatch` library currently supports Python up to version 3.12.
+Use Python 3.12 for optimal compatibility.

 ## Installation

-Install the required dependencies:
+Install the required dependencies using pip:

 ```bash
 pip install websockets pyaudiowpatch
 ```

-## Required Libraries
+## Dependencies

 ```python
 import asyncio